+a.
 An access lane shall be a minimum of two metres wide.
-White or unpainted posts or stones shall be used to mark this (to be marked as hazardous if one side adjacent to any hazard.
+White posts or stones shall be used to mark this lane.
+Access lane shall be without obstacles.

 2.1.3 Vehicle Parking Area

 a.
 This should be part of the Control Point and large enough to accommodate the mine action organisation's vehicles and visitor's vehicles.
 All vehicles should be positioned in the parking area so they do not have to manoeuvre to depart in the event of an emergency.